cysouw/diathesis/text/c02_case.md

 ### [ A | N ] Accusative-to-nominative promotion

 Some verbs with experiences subjects needed an accusative subject in older stages of German [@nubling2006: 103-104], but these either were completely lost \Next[a], or tend to be replaced by a nominative \Next[b,c].
+The verb *frieren* 'to be cold' with a human experiencer is currently in the middle of this transistion, allowing for both constructions.

 \ex.
  \a.
 Mich dürstet.